SystemsApproach/private5g/software/smallcell.rst

-2. **Configure WAN.** From the dashboard, configure how the small cell connects to the Internet via its WAN port, either dynamically using DHCP or staically by setting the device's IP address (``10.76.28.187``) and default gateway (``10.76.28.1``).
+2. **Configure WAN.** From the dashboard, configure how the small cell connects to the Internet via its WAN port, either dynamically using DHCP or statically by setting the device's IP address (``10.76.28.187``) and default gateway (``10.76.28.1``).

-3. **Access Remote Management.** Once on the Internet, it should be possible to reach the management dashboard without being diectly connected to the LAN port (``https://10.76.28.187``).
+3. **Access Remote Management.** Once on the Internet, it should be possible to reach the management dashboard without being directly connected to the LAN port (``https://10.76.28.187``).

 4. **Connect GPS.** Connect the small cell's GPS antenna to the GPS port,